gaperez64/tlsf/README.md

-# tlsf
+# TLSF Tools Temporal Logic Synthesis Format Files
-Utilities and tools for TLSF: A language for reactive synthesis specifications
+Utilities and tools for the Temporal Logic Synthesis Format (TLSF): A language for reactive synthesis specifications

 ## Parser
 The `bison`/`flex` parser is stricter than that of